nicolaspartearroyo/meet/README.md

 <h1>Meet App</h1>
-<p>TA serverless PWA using Create React App that can display and filter meetup events from the Google calender API.
+<p>A serverless PWA using Create React App that can display and filter meetup events from the Google calender API.
 It is developed using Test-Drive-Development techniques to ensure a high test coverage rate.</p>

 <h3>Featured 1: FILTER EVENTS BY CITY</h3>
 <p>As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.</p>